Recently, I received the following question from a reader:

 I then thought about Excel’s FORECAST function.
 Based on its name, the FORECAST function seems like an odd choice, but it’s actually one of the best options for linear interpolation in Excel.

-But what if the X and Y relationship is not linear at all?
-Tere would need to be a different approach.
+Then another thought, what if the X and Y relationship is not linear at all?
+There would need to be a different approach for that scenario.

 In this post we’ll look at these three options:

 - Interpolation when the data is not linear

 Using simple mathematics works well when there are just two pairs of numbers or where the relationship between X & Y is perfectly linear.
 Here is a basic example:

 The formula in Cell E3 is:

 That might look a bit complicated to some, so I’ll just give a quick overview of this formula.